How to place images in letters with Photoshop

 Related: Add a long shadow effect to your text!

-Or you can enter specific values in the Layer Style dialog box.
-I’ll set the Angle to 120 degrees and the Distance to 50 pixels.
-Then to soften the shadow edges, I’ll increase the Size to 25 pixels:
+Alternatively, use the sliders in the dialog box.
+Set the Angle to 120 degrees and the Distance to 50 pixels.
+To soften the edges, increase the Size to 25 pixels.

 Setting the angle, distance and size of the drop shadow.